Cohomology with causally restricted supports: Preliminaries

-This operator differs from the simple tensor d'Alambertian $\nabla_a \nabla^a$ by terms of lower differential order.
-From its very definition, we see that the d'Alambertian is a cochain map from the de~Rham complex to itself, $\d\square = \square\d$, which is moreover cochain homotopic to zero, with the co-differential $\delta$ the corresponding cochain homotopy.
+This operator differs from the simple tensor d'Alembertian $\nabla_a \nabla^a$ by terms of lower differential order.
+From its very definition, we see that the d'Alembertian is a cochain map from the de~Rham complex to itself, $\d\square = \square\d$, which is moreover cochain homotopic to zero, with the co-differential $\delta$ the corresponding cochain homotopy.
 That is, it induces the zero map from $H^p(M)$ to itself.
 The following diagram illustrates the discussion:

 where the rows constitute (de~Rham) complexes, the solid arrows commute, and the dashed arrows illustrate the cochain homotopy.
 This is an important observation that will be used in an essential way in Section~\ref{sec:comp}.
 Note that the formula~\eqref{eq:dal-def} is analogous to the formula for the Hodge-de~Rham Laplacian in Riemannian geometry.
 There, the observation that this Laplacian is homotopic to zero lies at the foundation of Hodge theory~\cite{goldberg,jost}.